 Cecilia Campero is a Post Doctoral Research Fellow with adjunct positions in the School of Public Policy and Global Affairs and the Institute for Resources, Environment and Sustainability.
 Cecilia’s work receives funding from the Chilean Government CONICYT.

 She is a lawyer by training and an interdisciplinarian by design with a regional specialism in Latin America.
-She holds an MSc in Environment and Human Settlements from Pontificia Universidad Católica de Chile and obtained her PhD in Architecture and Urban Studies from the same university in 2017.
+She holds an MSc in Environment and Human Settlements from the Pontifical Catholic University of Chile and obtained her PhD in Architecture and Urban Studies from the same university in 2017.
 She has over eight years of research experience in the mining industry.
-She has worked in applied research with groups at the University of Bergen-Norway, Public Policy Institute at the Universidad Católica del Norte and in the Center for Sustainable Urban Development at Pontificia Universidad Católica de Chile.
+She has worked in applied research with Asia-Pacific Economic Cooperation, the University of Bergen-Norway, the Public Policy Institute at the Catholic University of the North (Chile) and the Center for Sustainable Urban Development at Pontifical Catholic University of Chile.

-The overall aim of her work combines legal, economic and environmental geography with political ecology and indigenous studies.
-Areas of research include mining, water, governance, property, resource laws, local and regional development and indigenous rights.
+The overall aim of her work combines legal, economic and environmental geography with political ecology.
+Areas of research include water, governance, property, resource laws, local and regional development, indigenous rights and gender.

-Her work at UBC centres on exploring desalinated water markets/ governance in relation to the mining industry in Chile.
-Therefore, her study covers socio-environmental changes, impacts and risks and environmental policy and legal characteristics, and secondly, women’s participation in the mining industry.
+Her work at UBC is twofold: firstly, exploring desalinated water markets/ governance in relation to the mining industry in Chile, studying socio-environmental changes, environmental policy and legal characteristics, and secondly, women’s participation in the mining industry.

 Follow Cecilia Campero on ResearchGate

 Campero, C. and Harris, L. (In Preparation).
-A new water market for the mining industry: desalinated seawater in the Atacama Region, Chile.
+De-politicising seawater desalination: the case of EIA in the Atacama mining Region, Chile.

-Román, A. and Campero, C. (In Preparation).
-Propiedad y gobernanza: legitimando el derecho a explotar, in Michael Lukas and Michael Handke (eds) Gobernanza de Riesgos y Recursos en Chile: avances y desafios.
+Román, A. and Campero, C. (Submitted).
+Propiedad y gobernanza: legitimando el derecho a explotar, in Michael Lukas and Michael Handke (eds) Gobernanza de Riesgos y Recursos en Chile: avances y desafíos.